a25patel/data-structures/data_structures/README.md

 Write a function called `carsAndRiders` loop that `console.log`s the following:

 ```
-"Kelley drives a Chevy Tahoe"
+"Kelly drives a Chevy Tahoe"
 "Steve drives a Ford Fiesta"
 "Georgio drives a Toyota Yaris"
 "Fabio drives a Honda Fit"